 Professional Development & Training

 Student Conduct Ambassadors undergo professional development and training during their time as a SCA.
-In order to serve as effective and knowledgeable programmers and facilitators, SCAs receive training in a breadth of topics concerning student conduct including but not limited to: restorative justice, sexual assault/power based violence, hazing, drugs & alcohol, university judicial processes and other relevant topics.
+In order to serve as effective and knowledgeable programmers and facilitators, SCAs receive training in a breadth of topics concerning student conduct including but not limited to: restorative justice, sexual assault/power based violence, hazing, drugs & alcohol, university student conduct processes and other relevant topics.

 “Don’t Be Dumb” Campaign

 SCAs developed the “Don’t Be Dumb” campaign in order to address some of the more prevalent conduct issues taking place on campus.
 See the posters below: